There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 This concept of using what you have before you go out and buy new is the same mind shift when I share about shopping from your pantry FIRST before going grocery shopping.

-Here are some examples of how I switched up the living and dining room along with our porch/mudroom.
+Here are some examples of how I switched up the living and dining room and our porch/mudroom.

 OUT WITH THE OLD AND BACK IN WITH THE OLD

 I brought in two new pieces of furniture- that I already owned.
 The buffet table was in the garage all summer and feels fresh again.
-I have been considering a new table and chair set, but I hate the price.
+I have considered a new table and chair set, but I wouldn’t say I like the price.

-Of course, right now, we are still in the midst of finishing the kitchen.
+Of course, right now, we are still finishing the kitchen.
 We are just now putting in the flooring, and the same flooring from the kitchen will carry through the dining room and living room.

 We got our current table used at Habit for Humanity for $200 with all six chairs.
 The chairs are pretty beat now, but I have been thinking about reholstering the cushion part.